osgeonl/tv.osgeo.nl/content/redactie.md

 from the recording after the show).

-There are some things you need to know, tips & tricks, especially when first time in the show, read more here:
+There are some things you need to know, tips & tricks, especially when first time in the show, to make your appearance great, read more here:

 [Sectie 4 van het Google Docs een Levend Document](https://docs.google.com/document/d/1V_hUjofjRu3TPpmnAtJGaHID3qO9keof4al5y3nIgVs#heading=h.6a3gipd4qkda).